kolosovpetro/StorageQueue.AZ204/README.md

 # Storage Queue Demo

-This project is done in scope of my preparation to the AZ-204 exam, its main aim is to collect the most imprtant info in terms of azure storage queues and express it as simple as possible.
+This project is done in scope of my preparation to the AZ-204 exam, its main aim is to collect most important info in terms of azure storage queues and express it as simple as possible.

 ## Project structure